poojaparmar16/planned-vs-actual-route-dashboard/README.md

 # Planned vs Actual Route Dashboard

-A **full-stack web application** for analyzing how planned delivery routes compare with what actually happens on the ground in last-mile logistics.
+A **full-stack web application** for comparing planned delivery routes with the routes actually executed in last-mile operations.

-Built using **React** and **Node.js**, the app visualizes routes on a map, calculates key performance metrics, and presents insights through a simple, intuitive dashboard.
+Built with **React** and **Node.js**, the application visualizes routes on a map, computes comparison metrics, and presents insights through a clean, interactive dashboard.

 ---

 ## Overview

-In last-mile delivery operations, routes are usually planned in advance but often change during execution due to real-world constraints.
+In real-world last-mile logistics, planned routes often change during execution.
-This application helps **RYTLE India** analyze those differences by:
+This application helps analyze those differences by:

-- Generating a **planned delivery route** using a nearest-neighbor heuristic
+- Generating a **planned route** when none is provided
-- Comparing it with the **actual route followed by the driver**
+- Comparing it with the **actual driver route**
-- Calculating meaningful **distance and sequence-based metrics**
-- Visualizing both routes and all stops on an **interactive map**
+- Visualizing both routes and stops on an **interactive map**
-- Summarizing key information in a **dashboard view** for quick analysis
+- Summarizing route-level insights through a **dashboard**

 ---

 ## Assumptions

-To keep the solution clear and focused, the following assumptions were made:

-- A **planned route** is generated because no planned sequence is provided in the dataset
+- No planned sequence is provided, so a **planned route is generated**
-- Distances between stops are calculated using the **Haversine formula**, based on latitude and longitude
+- Distances are calculated using the **Haversine formula** from latitude/longitude
-- Metrics are computed only for stops that appear in both the planned and actual sequences
+- Only stops common to both routes are considered for comparison
-- **Authentication** is intentionally kept simple using local credentials and JWT, without a database
+- Authentication is intentionally simple (JWT, no database)
-- The map allows users to **toggle planned and actual routes** to make comparisons easier

 ---

 ## Key Features

 ### Authentication
-- Simple JWT-based login using local credentials (`admin / admin123`)
+- Lightweight JWT-based login (`admin / admin123`)

 ### Dashboard
-- Overview of:
-  - Total number of routes
-  - Total number of stops
+- Displays total routes and stops
-- List of routes showing:
+- Lists routes with:
   - Route ID
   - Station code
-  - Number of stops
+  - Stop count

-### Route Comparison
+### Route Visualization
-- Interactive map showing:
-  - Planned route and actual route in different colors
+- Map view with planned and actual routes shown in different colors
-  - Individual stop markers with metadata (stop type and zone)
+- Stop markers with type and zone metadata
-- Ability to toggle planned and actual routes on the map
+- Toggle visibility of planned vs actual routes
-- Display of calculated metrics for each selected route
+- Route-level metrics shown alongside the map

 ---

-## Metrics Explained

-The following metrics are calculated for every route:

-- **Planned Route Distance (km)**
-  Total distance of the generated planned route

-- **Actual Route Distance (km)**
-  Total distance traveled by the driver based on execution order

-- **Distance Deviation (%)**
-  Percentage difference between actual and planned route distances

-- **Order Match Percentage (%)**
-  Percentage of stops that appear in the exact same position in both sequences

-- **Prefix Match Count (Top-10 Stops)**
-  Number of consecutive stops from the start of the route that match exactly, capped at 10

-### Why these metrics matter
-- Distance-based metrics help evaluate **route efficiency**
-- Sequence-based metrics highlight **how closely execution followed the plan**
-- Prefix matching focuses on **early-route adherence**, which is often operationally critical

----

 ## Why This Approach Works Well

-- Clear separation between **frontend and backend responsibilities**
-- Deterministic and easy-to-explain **planned route generation**
-- Metrics that are **simple, transparent, and aligned with real logistics scenarios**
+The solution is designed to be **simple, explainable, and aligned with the provided data**.

-- Real map-based visualization that makes differences immediately visible
-- Clean and intuitive **RESTful API design**
-- Authentication kept minimal to avoid unnecessary complexity
+- A **nearest-neighbor heuristic** is used to generate the planned route.
+It is deterministic, easy to understand, and provides a consistent baseline for comparison.
+- The **Haversine formula** is used because:
+  - Stop locations are given as latitude and longitude
+  - Routes operate at city scale, where straight-line distance is sufficient for analysis
+  - It avoids external dependencies on road or traffic data
+  - It is fast and reliable for analytical comparisons

+This approach clearly highlights deviations between planned and actual routes while keeping the system easy to reason about and extend.

 ---

-## Possible Future Enhancements

-- Dockerize the application for easier setup and deployment
+## Production-Grade Improvements

+For a real-world deployment, the system could be extended by:

-- Add **PostgreSQL** for persistent storage of routes and users
+- Adding a **database** (e.g., PostgreSQL) for persistent storage
+- Using **road-network–based routing** for more accurate distance and ETA calculations
-- Improve route planning using more advanced **TSP or optimization algorithms**
+- Applying more advanced **route optimization algorithms**
+- Supporting configurable depots and route boundaries
+- Adding logging, monitoring, and **automated tests**

+---

+## Possible Enhancements

-- Add charts and visual summaries using **Recharts**
+- Charts and visual summaries
-- Introduce **unit and integration tests** for better coverage
+- Role-based access control
+- Multi-route and multi-day comparisons